|How compiled||Based on third party data|

 We use marriage, divorce and civil partnership statistics to:

-- inform policy makers about recent trends and policy impact, such as the proportion of marriages which end in divorce
+inform policymakers about recent trends and policy impact, such as the proportion of marriages that end in divorce

 In 2014, all relationship support policy was brought under the remit of the Department for Work and Pensions (DWP).
 At the same time, every government department was made accountable for the impact of their policies on the family.
-DWP in their Single Departmental Plan for 2015 to 2020 has been encouraging family stability, by improving the availability of support for couples, developing a significantly expanded parenting programme and implementing reforms to the Child Maintenance Service to encourage family-based arrangements where appropriate.
-Statistics on marriage, civil partnership and divorce will be monitored over time to measure the success of this work.
+DWP is encouraging family-based arrangements where appropriate by improving the availability of support for couples.

 DWP uses divorce data in dynamic simulation models covering pension-age populations to model pensioner incomes, as well as entitlement to State Pensions and pension-age benefits.
 This involves modelling whole life courses, including the formation of partnerships (marriage, civil partnership and cohabitation) and dissolution of the same partnerships.
 The projections used rely on the associated historic data.